Rimsha-Bashir/crop-yield-prediction/README.md

 ### Objectives
 - To develop a data-driven model that predicts crop yield (tons per hectare) based on key environmental and agricultural features.
 - To identify which factors (e.g., rainfall, temperature, pesticide use) most influence yield outcomes.
-- To provide an easy-to-use web application for yield prediction and decision support.
+- To provide an easy-to-use **REST API** for yield prediction and decision support.

 ### Challenges
 - Handling data inconsistencies and missing values across multiple countries and years.
 - Accounting for diverse climatic and soil conditions.
 - Selecting and tuning models that generalize well across different crops and regions.

 ### Expected Outcome
 - A trained machine learning model capable of accurately predicting crop yield.
-- A user-friendly Streamlit web application for interactive predictions.
+- A user-friendly **FastAPI web service** for real-time predictions.
 - A reproducible, containerized ML pipeline deployable to the cloud.

 ---